influxdata/telegraf/plugins/inputs/zfs/README.md

 `arcstats_evict_l2_ineligible` We evicted something which cannot be stored in the l2.
  Reasons could be:
- - We have multiple pools, we evicted something from a pool whithot an l2 device.
+ - We have multiple pools, we evicted something from a pool whithout an l2 device.
- - The zfs property secondarycache.
+ - The zfs property secondary cache.

 `arcstats_c` Arc target size, this is the size the system thinks the arc should have.